HenryWork555/scratchpad/README.md

 ```

 #### 8. `scratchpad_archive_item`
 Archive/dismiss an item.
-Moves it to "Archived / Dismissed" section.
+Moves it to "Archived / Dismissed" section and **removes it from Interruptions/Review Later**.

 **Parameters:**
 - `note` (required): The item to archive (max 500 chars)